Sophia Shaw, Chicago Botanic Garden

 And to you, Nathan, Jonah, and Art Collins, I feel overwhelming gratitude.
 I feel so fortunate to have you three by my side every day, especially now as we build a consulting business and as I take on a role as an Adjunct Professor of Social Impact at Northwestern’s Kellogg Graduate School of Business.

-And thank you, Jean Franczyk, for so ably taking the President & CEO baton; I am excited by your leadership.
+And thank you, Jean Franczyk, for taking the President & CEO baton.

 What makes leadership at the Chicago Botanic Garden special